 If you don't have a sewing machine, you can skip the inserts, cut only one rectangular piece (38 x 20 cm / 15" x 8") instead of two squares, sew the full upper seam and skip the wire tunnel.
 This only takes 40 cm / 16" of stitching!

-As another variant, it's possible to sew on the ties directly, without tunnels.
-It doesn't fit as great as with tunnels, but depending on the material available, it can be a practical solution!
-To do this, either proceed as described and stitch on long ribbons in place of the fabric strips in step (4), or instead of stitching the upper and lower seam from the wrong side in step (2), you can place an inwards facing tie in each of the four corners of your fabrics, then stitch all four sides except for the filter opening, turn to the right side and hold the pleats with a simple side seam.
+It's also possible to sew on the ties directly, without tunnels.
+It doesn't fit as great, but can be a practical solution!
+To do this, either proceed as described and stitch on long ties in place of the strips in step (4), or instead of stitching the upper and lower seam from the wrong side in step (2), place an inwards facing tie in each corner of your fabrics, then stitch all sides except for the filter opening, turn to the right and fix the pleats with a simple side seam.

-If you can't or don't want to sew, you might like to try my instructions for DIY makeshift emergency mask, which can be made from paper towels and office supplies in under a minute, and for which I already made my first video!
+If you can't or don't want to sew, you might like to try my instructions for an Instant Hybrid Mask with the same amazing pattern, which can easily be stapled in less than a minute, from filter materials or fabrics of your choice!

-For a different look, you can attach another fabric (f.e. the same fabric you use for tunnels!) for the visible part of the backwards fold, which is the top 2 cm / 0,8” (or 3 cm / 12” incl allowance) of the outside of the mask, in advance.
+For a different look, you can attach another fabric (f.e. the same fabric you use for channels!) for the visible part of the reverse pleat, which is the top 2 cm / 0,8” (or 3 cm / 12” incl. allowance) of the outside of the mask, in advance.

 For everyone who might get confused when folding the pleats, I have drawn the folding scheme from a side view.
-I always start with quickly ironing the top fold backwards and then work my way down, from the front side, mark by mark and fold by fold – and once you sew the 3rd or 4th mask, the procedure becomes really fast (seriously!)! :)
+I always start with quickly ironing the reverse pleat backwards and then work my way down, from the front side, mark by mark and pleat by pleat – and once you sew the 3rd or 4th mask, the procedure becomes really fast (seriously!)! :)

 In the paper pattern, the top 1 cm / 0,4” and the bottom 1 cm / 0,4” are seam allowances.
 After your first two seams from the wrong side, you iron out the allowances in the fabric and turn your piece inside out, so the right side is visible.
-Repeat the process on your paper pattern and fold in those allowances, before making pleats!
+Repeat this process on your paper pattern and fold in those allowances, before using it for pleating!